rivea0/obsidian-prime/README.md

 ![Prime screenshot](./assets/prime-img.png)

-The motivation behind creating this theme is that I wanted a simple theme that only adds some color tweaks instead of introducing huge changes that modify the positioning of elements, font styles, etc. It started as an experiment, and I added some features that I'd like to use, such as syntax highlighting themes for code blocks, emojis as callout icons, and gradient frames (inspired by [Anuppuccin's Colorful Frames](https://github.com/AnubisNekhet/anuppuccin#colorful-frames) — which is adapted from the [Minimal theme](https://github.com/kepano/obsidian-minimal).)
+The motivation behind creating this theme was that I wanted a simple theme that only adds some color tweaks instead of introducing huge changes that modify the positioning of elements, font styles, etc. It started as an experiment, and I added some features that I'd like to use, such as syntax highlighting themes for code blocks, emojis as callout icons, and gradient frames (inspired by [Anuppuccin's Colorful Frames](https://github.com/AnubisNekhet/anuppuccin#colorful-frames) — which is adapted from the [Minimal theme](https://github.com/kepano/obsidian-minimal).)

 This theme uses [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) for easier customization.